E11SH/Customer-Segmentation/README.md

-# 🛍️ Mall Customer Segmentation Analysis
+# 🛍️ Customer Segmentation Analysis

 This project performs an in-depth customer segmentation using unsupervised machine learning on the "Mall Customers" dataset.
 It leverages the K-Means algorithm to group customers into distinct, actionable segments based on their annual income and spending habits, providing a clear roadmap for targeted marketing strategies.